The power of praise: why it’s worth appreciating employees and colleagues

 Not just for managers!

-Appreciation should work in all directions—not only should managers praise employees, but colleagues should also recognize and support one another.
-A few kind words from a teammate can significantly boost motivation and improve workplace atmosphere.
-Likewise, leaders and managers can benefit from constructive feedback from their teams.
-Open communication and feedback from employees help them better understand team needs, enhance leadership skills and create a more effective and friendly work environment.
-Recognizing a leader’s efforts can be just as motivating as praise directed towards employees.
+Similarly to employees, managers and leaders can also benefit from constructive feedback from their teams.
+Open communication and feedback from employees help them better understand the team’s needs.
+They also support the development of leadership skills.
+This, in turn, helps build an effective and friendly work environment.
+Additionally, recognizing a leader’s efforts can be just as motivating as praise directed toward employees.

-Praising is a simple yet highly effective tool.
-Well-formulated praise strengthens engagement, increases job satisfaction and improves team relationships.
-If you haven’t made a habit of appreciating your colleagues yet, it’s worth starting—it costs nothing, but the results can be surprising!
+In summary, praise is a simple yet highly effective tool.
+When well-articulated, it boosts engagement, increases job satisfaction, and improves team relationships.
+If you’re not yet in the habit of appreciating your coworkers — it’s worth starting.
+It costs nothing, and the results can be truly surprising!